Wolfgang Woerner is a German British mixed-media artist.

-The mixed media work moves intuitively between 2 and 3 dimensions as ideas drift in the making.
-Touch is an essential aspect in the process of creating works.
-This physical contact, the handling of stuff, currently embraces discarded things including toys, restaurant napkins and hotel bedsheets.
+Wolfgang’s creative practice moves freely between 2 and 3 dimensions, paper and cloth, drawing and stitch, as ideas drift in the making.
+Touch is an essential aspect in his process of creating works.
+This physical contact, the handling of stuff, currently embraces discarded things including toys, restaurant napkins and hotel bedsheets both literally and as prompts in recreating and retelling the stories of all they have passed through.

 A reoccurring subject is the multitude of ways in which effects of abandonment and child neglect manifest in historic and contemporary life, how society and governments address or ignore these issues, and deep-rooted implications in relation to Wolfgang’s own gender and queer identities.